martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

-This is a quick release for a new small component that reduces cursor switching on view transitions: [`<PointerOnNavigation/>`](https://events-3bg.pages.dev/library/PointerOnNavigation/)
+This is a small release with dependency updates and a small fix for the `<LoadingIndicator>`.

 ## Recently Learned Tricks ##